-A. Preservation of Principal: Within the risks inherent in a fluctuating Net Asset Valve instrument, preservation of principal is the foremost objective of IMET.
-Investments shall be undertaken in a manner that gives priority to the preservation of capital in the overall portfolio.
+A. Preservation of Principal: Preservation of principal is the foremost objective of IMET.
+Investments shall be undertaken in a manner that seeks to ensure the preservation of capital in the overall portfolio.

-Investment Policy - IMET 1-3 Year Series (Continued) September 30, 2005
+Investment Policy - IMET 1-3 Year Series (Continued) September 30, 2006